hindbkl/Networks_Project/README.md

   - Name of the database (first line)
   - Name of the user (second line)
   - Password (third line)
-- Run the server class
+- Run the server class once to instantiate the server
-- Run the main class
+- Run the main class everytime you want to connect with a user (different users can be connected at the same time)

 ## Using the application